-The idealised images they produced not only showed 'life as it really is', but also 'life as it ought to be', stressing the positive and glossing over anything negative.
+The most talented artists were mobilised to design posters.
+Many of them had been commercial designers and were quickly co-opted.
+The idealised images not only showed 'life as it really is', but also 'life as it ought to be', stressing the positive and glossing over anything negative.
 Original works of art were reproduced in journals and magazines.
 Large posters could be seen in the streets, in railway stations and other public spaces; the smaller ones were distributed through the network of the Xinhua (New China) bookshops for mass consumption; some were even turned into postage stamps.